Azure/azure-openapi-validator/docs/rules.md

 ### BooleanPropertyNotRecommended

-Booleans are not descriptive and make them hard to use.
-Instead use string enums with allowed set of values defined.
+Booleans may not be descriptive enough to use in the case.
+Instead, consider using string enums with allowed set of values defined..

 Please refer to [boolean-property.md](./boolean-property.md) for details.